Our course finder tool will point you in the right direction.

 Kaplan’s CPD training is recognised and accredited by the FBAA and MFAA.
 Please review the educational requirements on the FBAA and MFAA websites for further information.
 To learn more about our ASIC RG 206 compliance offerings, visit the CPD page for more information, or contact our CPD support team on 1300 527 526

-This course is delivered online via Kaplan’s learning management system KapLearn.
+This course is delivered online via Kaplan Professional’s learning management system KapLearn.

 You will receive login details to KapLearn on enrolment.
 When you log on to KapLearn you are able to access the subject notes, assessments, additional learning materials such as media, case studies, practice activities and your online tutor.